penguin55/penguin55.github.io/README.md

 ![Image](/images/teamggjsurabaya2018.jpg)

-In this Game Jam, I trying to be a UI Programmer to make a 2D Game with the main theme "Transmission".
+In this Game Jam, I trying to be an UI Programmer to make a 2D Game with the main theme "Transmission".
-This game jam is make me know more about how to be a good programmer, because in my team there are experienced game programmer.
+This game jam is make me know more about how to be a real game programmer, because in my team there are experienced game programmer.
 So, I can learns more from him about how to code game's mechanic.

 #### Global Game Jam 2019 Jogja